 Going on a Melaka trip and want to know all the best places to visit in Melaka?
 We have you covered!
 Below you will find our guide to all the best attractions in Melaka.

-Melaka, a port city about an hour and a half’s drive south of Kuala Lumpur, is a great place to visit.
+Melaka (also spelt Malacca), is a port city about an hour and a half’s drive south of Kuala Lumpur, and is a great place to visit.
 It has an interesting history thanks to periods of Malay, Dutch, English and Portuguese rule due to its strategic trade location on the Straits of Melaka.

 With a UNESCO heritage listed heart, Melaka is a great place to just wander.
-Many of the places of interest in Melaka are within walking distance of each other and this is the best way to explore the old area.
+Many of the places of interest in Melaka are within walking distance of each other and you can find many of the Melaka best place to visit options this way by just wandering the old area.

-There are also some fun and fascinating Melaka, Malaysia tourist attractions just out of the central area including theme parks to explore for people who have more time.
+There are also some fun and fascinating Melaka, Malaysia tourist attractions just out of the central area including theme parks and other Melaka place to visit family attractions for people who have more time.

-Below, you will find our Melaka travel blog with everything you need to know about what to do in Melaka as well as the best places to stay for your ultimate Melaka vacation!
+Below, you will find our Melaka travel blog with all the places to visit in Malacca that we loved.
+It also has everything you need to know about what to do in Melaka as well as the best places to stay for your ultimate Melaka vacation!

 Here are the top places to go in Melaka.
 Read through and select the ones that fit your interests and timeframe.